 Her captor had deposited her in a chair, her body slumped uncomfortably against the rigid wooden frame, before taking his leave, abandoning her to these three perverts.
 Tasha recognized each of them.
-The woman with the force breath was talking in a low voice to the man with the broken hand while the older man with the gun busied himself doing something behind her back.
+The woman with the force breath was talking in a low voice to the guy with the broken hand while the man with the gun busied himself doing something behind her back.

-“Why are you doing that?”
-The younger man asked.
-“It’s not like she can move, and when that drug wears off, it’s not like a few cable ties will hold her.”
+“Why are you doing that?” the younger man asked.
+“It’s not like she can move and when that drug wears off, it’s not like a few cable ties will hold her.”

-“They’re not supposed to hold her down.”
-The larger man grunted from behind Tasha, making her wish she had enough control to at least look at him so she could see how she was being tied.
+“They’re not supposed to hold her down,” the larger man grunted from behind Tasha, making her wish she had enough control to at least look at him so she could see how she was being tied.
 “They’re just supposed to make a noise if she breaks out of them.
 I’m keeping watch, and if I get distracted by something, these should stop her getting the drop on me.
 I hear a peep out of her, I shoot her.”

 The force breath woman nodded.

 “Makes sense,” she murmured, stepping forwards to peer into Tasha’s eyes.
 “Can she hear us?”

 “Should do,” the broken handed one replied with a shrug.
 “Lewis said the drug just paralyzed.
 She’s perfectly aware.”

 “Good,” the woman said.
 Without warning, she brought her hand sideways in a wide sweep, striking Tasha across the jaw.
 Numb as she was, she didn’t even feel it.
 Did they not realize her nerves just weren’t working?
 That being said, the strike disoriented, throwing her mind out of order for a moment.
 It made her angry.
 Very, very angry.
 The woman stood straight again, massaging her fingers with her other hand.
 “Might as well get some work in while we wait for it to wear off.”